danrwilliam/wxml/README.md

 In the component definition, customization can be done like normal with other wx widgets.
 Here, the customization is flagged by using the colon character to identify the attribute as an construction argument.

 The parent class for the component can be specified using the `Parent` attribute (by default it will be `wx.Panel`).

+If the parent class is `None`, then no custom type will be created for the component.
+The parent object will then be passed through to the component's children.

 ```xml
 <Component Name="EasyButton">